raffaeletw/ai-job-market-analysis-2025/README.md

 - **Top Countries for Entry-Level AI Salaries**: Switzerland, Denmark, and Norway offer the highest average starting salaries.
 - **Salary Progression**: Salary growth is strongest in Northern Europe and the US.
-- **Most Requested Skills**: Python, SQL, Machine Learning, Deep Learning, and Data Science frameworks appear most frequently in job requirements.
+- **Most Requested Skills**: Python, SQL, Tensorflow appear most frequently in job requirements.

 ---